qualterz/cmarkup/README.md

 ### Container-based menus

 Suppose the development of 9 slots paged menu where the last slot is the load next button, the pre-last slot is the reset to the first page button, and the other first slots are page items.

-The JSON representation of this menu:
+The JSON representation of this container menu:

 ```json
 {